Drinking Water Operations

 Groundwater supply quantities are defined as sustainable aquifer yield (groundwater rights do not exist in Texas), and in our region they are determined by the regulations of the Harris Galveston Subsidence District.
 Surface water rights are defined as reliable or unreliable.
 Reliable rights will exist during the worst drought on record, which for the Houston region extended over a seven-year period during the 1950’s.
 Unreliable rights will not be available during the worst drought on record.
 The City of Houston’s reliable surface water rights consist of a combination of reservoir and run-of-river yield from Lake Livingston, Lake Houston and Lake Conroe and from river flows within the lower Trinity River.
 The City of Houston has additional water rights applications pending before the Texas Commission on Environmental Quality (TCEQ).
 The goal is to acquire sufficient rights to meet the future 50-year water demand projections for all City wholesale and retail customers.

 Surface water is piped or gravity-fed to one of three DWO surface water purification plants to be treated and disinfected.
 After the water is tested and meets state and federal drinking water standards, it is delivered to customers throughout a four-county area.
-For more information on the treatment process, CLICK HERE.

 Groundwater is pumped from wells that are on average 1,200 feet deep.
-Groundwater is pumped to one of eight surface water re-pressurization plants, treated and distributed to customers predominately in the west side of Houston.
+Groundwater is pumped to one of seven surface water re-pressurization plants, treated and distributed to customers predominately in the west side of Houston.

 Houston's Drinking Water Operations produced and distributed more than 172 billion gallons of water in 2021 through an over 7,000-mile pipeline distribution system.